High Society (1995 TV series)

-High Society is an American sitcom television series starring Jean Smart and Mary McDonnell that aired Monday nights on CBS from October 30, 1995, to February 26, 1996; it was entered into the CBS schedule as a replacement for If Not for You, a sitcom that was quickly canceled by the network.
+High Society is an American sitcom television series starring Jean Smart and Mary McDonnell that aired Monday nights on CBS from October 30, 1995, to February 26, 1996.
+It was added to the CBS schedule as a replacement for If Not for You, a sitcom that was cancelled after a few episodes.
 The theme song was "The Lady Is a Tramp" sung by Chaka Khan.

 Its premise was similar to the campy British comedy series Absolutely Fabulous.